West Carrollton, Ohio: 2000 census

 There were 6,134 households, out of which 27.4% had children under the age of 18 living with them, 45.0% were married couples living together, 11.4% had a female householder with no husband present, and 39.6% were non-families.
 32.0% of all households were made up of individuals, and 8.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.24 and the average family size was 2.83.

 In the city the population was spread out, with 22.2% under the age of 18, 10.1% from 18 to 24, 32.8% from 25 to 44, 22.5% from 45 to 64, and 12.4% who were 65 years of age or older.
 The median age was 35 years.
 For every 100 females, there were 92.3 males.
 For every 100 females age 18 and over, there were 88.6 males.

 The median income for a household in the city was $40,964, and the median income for a family was $48,832.
 Males had a median income of $38,382 versus $25,591 for females.
 The per capita income for the city was $20,721.
 About 6.1% of families and 7.4% of the population were below the poverty line, including 12.9% of those under age 18 and 6.9% of those age 65 or over.

 History

 West Carrollton was originally called Carrollton, and under the latter name was laid out in 1830.
-This changed was said to have occurred in response to the amount of mail erroneously received for the second city of Carrollton, OH.
+This change was said to have occurred in response to the amount of mail erroneously received for the second city of Carrollton, OH.
 Before its current city symbol, the symbol of West Carrollton was a simple pentagon.
 This resembled the city's rich transportation history, as the small town at one point had five forms of transport running through it: train, canal, riverboats, trolleys and cars.

 Education

+Public education in West Carrollton is provided by the West Carrollton City School District.
+The school district also services Moraine, Ohio.
+The current superintendent of West Carrollton City Schools is Dr. Andrea Townsend.
+West Carrollton High School is the only high school the West Carrollton City School District.
+Athletic teams are known as the "Pirates" and the school colors are scarlet and black.
+As of the 2013–14 school year, the school has an enrollment of approximately 900 students.
+There are four elementary schools and one early childhood center in the district.
+West Carrollton has been rated as "Effective" since 2002 by the Ohio Department of Education.

 West Carrollton has a public library, a branch of the Dayton Metro Library.